Why The Government Wants To Classify You As A Domestic Terrorist With Matthew Kolken | OAP #71

 It's cool.

-It's literally coal.
+It's literally cool.

-We're gonna make people switch back to fucking coal.
+Yeah, we're going to make people switch back to fucking coal.

-Um we were just having this.
+We were just having this.

 What dystopian fiction movie or novel most accurately depicts the present?